 Fright Nights Overview

 Which is the best haunted house at the PNE’s Fright Nights?
-We’ll tell you our thoughts, but in the end you decide!
+We’ll give you our opinion, but in the end it’s up to you to decide!

 Below is a detailed description of each of the PNE’s various haunted houses.
 Continue reading through the entire article, or click any of the following links to jump to a specific house.